ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>Showers and thunderstorms before 1pm, then a chance of showers and thunderstorms.
 Mostly cloudy, with a high near 82.
 West
-         northwest wind 7 to 12 mph, with gusts as high as 20 mph.<br></div>
+         northwest wind 7 to 12 mph, with gusts as high as 20 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">